How To Choose a Foundation Repair Company

 Licensing and Insurance

-It's important to select a company that has the correct credentials, bonding, and coverage for liability and workers' compensation.
-General contractors in California must be licensed by the Contractors State License Board before working on projects valued at more than $500.
-To apply for a license, an individual needs to have at least four years of relevant work experience in the last ten years (or be represented by someone who does), must pass both a law and business and a trade exam, and must be bonded.
+Make sure any company you hire has the appropriate licenses, bonds, and insurance for liability and workers' compensation.
+In California, general contractors must be licensed by the Contractors State License Board before working on projects valued over $500.
+To apply for a license, an individual needs to have at least four years of related work experience in the last ten years (or be represented by someone who does), must pass both a law and business and a trade exam, and must be bonded.
 Individuals or businesses that have employees must also have workers' compensation insurance.
-There may be additional requirements for contractors to do certain concrete work.
+Contractors may have to meet additional requirements to do certain concrete work.

 Warranties